Antigua and Barbuda: Administrative divisions

 Antigua and Barbuda is composed of six parishes and two dependencies.
 Saint John is the most populous parish, home to well over half of Antigua and Barbuda's population.
 During colonial times, the parishes were governed by parish vestries, however, the parishes now lack any sort of government.
 Since the 2023 general elections, various proposals have been made to establish parish councils, however, as of January 2025, none have been established.
 The dependency of Redonda is part of the parish of Saint John under the Redonda Annexation Act, in Magistrates' District "A".
+Barbuda is composed of eight districts that are eventually intended to have local government powers.